Are you passionate about providing real impact to the country’s toughest national security problems?

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

 B.S. in Computer Science, Information Science, Mathematics, Physics, Operations Research, or related field.
 1-5 years of experience.
-Experience with machine learning algorithms.
-Working knowledge of large-scale data systems and architectures such as Hadoop, HBase, and/or Accumulo.
+Experience with statistics, machine learning algorithms, or general algorithm development.
+Working knowledge of modern large-scale data systems and architectures.
 Solid software development skills.
 Excellent interpersonal skills, the ability to work independently, outstanding written and oral communications skills, and good organizational skills.
 Applicants selected will be subject to a Government security investigation and must meet the eligibility requirements for access to classified information.
 Eligibility requirements include US citizenship.
 Must be eligible for DoD clearance requiring background investigation and/or polygraph examination.
 Preference for current SSBI.

 M.S. or Ph.D. in the disciplines listed above.
 Working knowledge of state-of-the-art large-scale data approaches and architectures.
-Working knowledge of information systems software and knowledge based systems.
-Knowledge of NoSQL databases, relational databases, and XML systems.
+Experience with software engineering processes and techniques.

 Special Working Conditions [Travel, working in closed areas, extended hours]: Some local travel to sponsor sites may be required.